vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Even though the desire for _mokṣa_  is the same, a distinction arises among those who practise the vidyās or forms of meditation prescribed in the śrutis, as a result of their respective qualifications[^42] or competence in regard to such vidyās as Madhuvidyā, Sad_vidyā_ and so on.
 In the same way, a distinction arises between the adoption of _prapatti_ and other vidyās (which are of the nature of _bhakti_ or devout meditation), as a result of an unseen power or destiny depending on past _karma_ which brooks no questioning.

+[^42]:
+Some aspirants for _mokṣa_  are qualified for madhu _vidyā_ and others for sad_vidyā_ as a result of their respective competence or special forms of aspiration.
+So also some are qualified for _prapatti_, while others are for _bhakti_.